 In general, you will likely not be able to file a workers’ compensation claim if you sustain injuries during your ordinary commute to and from work.
 Likewise, you may not be eligible if you sustain injuries while on an unpaid break away from the workplace, even if you are returning immediately to the worksite.

 If, however, you are traveling for work, the rules are different.
-In Iowa, if an employee traveling for work sustains an injury during his non-working hours, he or she may be covered by workers’ compensation.
+In Iowa, if an employee traveling for work sustains an injury during his non-working hours in winter season, he or she may be covered by Workers Comp Winter Injuries.
 Many of these situations are dependent on the specific facts of how the injury occurred.
-If you are injured while traveling for work, it is important to consult with a workers compensation attorney to see if you should be covered on your employer’s plan.
+If you are injured while traveling for work, it is important to consult with a worker’s compensation attorney in Iowa to see if you should be covered on your employer’s plan..

 Situation #2: Accident in a Company Parking Lot